 Crosswalking and templates aren't limited to publicly available frameworks - they can also be leveraged for custom frameworks.
-When companies build custom frameworks, they often use an industry-standard framework as a starting point and modify it.
+When companies build custom frameworks, they often use and modify an industry-standard framework as a starting point.
 Some pull controls from multiple standards, and when they do this, they often crosswalk with the industry standards they base their framework on to ensure they don't miss anything.

 Streamline the Crosswalking Process with Templates